software-mansion/react-native-screens/native-stack/README.md

 ### Status bar and orientation managment

 With `native-stack`, the status bar and screen orientation can be managed by `UIViewController` on iOS.
-It requires:
+On Android, the screen orientation can be managed by `FragmentActivity`.
+On iOS, it requires:

 1. For status bar managment: enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file (it disables the option to use React Native's `StatusBar` component).
 2. For both status bar and orientation managment: adding `#import <RNScreens/UIViewController+RNScreens.h>` in your project's `AppDelegate.m` (you can see this change applied in the `AppDelegate.m` of `Example` project).